About Connecting for Life

 Connecting for Life is Ireland’s national strategy to reduce suicide 2015-2020.
 Connecting for Life sets out a vision of an Ireland where fewer lives are lost through suicide, and where communities and individuals are empowered to improve their mental health and wellbeing.

 The development of Connecting for Life, Ireland's national strategy to reduce suicide 2015-2020, was a collaborative and inclusive process.
 Some of the most important contributions to the development of Connecting for Life came from the public consultation process.
-We received 272 submissions from people and organisations, which included members of the general public, people who have used our services and their families, professional bodies and community interests and organisations.
+The HSE National Office for Suicide Prevention (NOSP) received 272 submissions from people and organisations, which included members of the general public, people who have used services and their families, professional bodies and community interests and organisations.

 Connecting for Life is based upon current national and international evidence in relation to effective suicide prevention strategies.
 This evidence base continues to grow and develop across the world.
 The implementation structures for Connecting for Life place a strong emphasis on evaluation and research.
 The strategy will therefore contribute both to the national and international knowledge base concerning suicidal behaviour and help shape and guide the provision of preventative strategies and services in the future.